Missy Wallace, Executive director

 Wes roberts, program director

-Originally from the Connecticut and New York City area, Wes is moving from Charleston, SC, where he has spent the last four years serving as the director of operations for a co-working and event space that served a wide array of city-leaders, entrepreneurs, start-up companies, and nonprofit organizations for the common good of the city.
+Originally from the Connecticut and New York City area, Wes moved to Nashville from Charleston, SC in 2017.
+While in Charleston he spent the last four years serving as the director of operations for a co-working and event space that served a wide array of city-leaders, entrepreneurs, start-up companies, and nonprofit organizations for the common good of the city.
 He also helped plant a new church for a growing part of the city, serving as the associate pastor.
-Wes looks forward to serving as the Program Director for the NIFW, helping equip, connect, and mobilize leaders to join in God’s unfolding story for the city of Nashville and beyond.
+Wes is working as the Program Director for the NIFW, helping equip, connect, and mobilize leaders to join in God’s unfolding story for the city of Nashville and beyond.
 He holds his B.A. in Biblical Studies from Gordon College, and he is finishing his M.A. in Christian Leadership from Gordon Conwell Theological Seminary, with a focus on the integration of faith and work.
 When not working, you can usually find Wes working on DIY house projects and spending time with his family.
-Wes lives in Franklin with his wife Brianna and their two daughters, Charlotte (age 9) and Juliette (age 6).
+Wes lives in Franklin with his wife Brianna and their two daughters, Charlotte (age 10) and Juliette (age 8).

 Shauna Bradley, communications & administrative coordinator